rcarrat-AI/k8s-chatbot-llama2-gpu/README.md

 # GTP-Like Chatbot with Llama2 in Kubernetes with GPU!

-This repo uses GPTQ Llama2 Optimization models to run the Llama2 13B model on a CPU (no GPU needed!)
+This repo uses GPTQ Llama2 Optimization models to run the Llama2 13B model on GPU

 ![Llama In K8s no GPU](./assets/llama0.png)